xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

     }'
 ```

 The quality of the results can vary on the length of the provided query.
-Short queries usually yield better results with the [hybrid search option](https://docs.xayn.com/front_office.html#tag/front-office/operation/getSimilarDocuments) enabled, that combines semantic and term search:
+Short queries usually yield better results with the [hybrid search option](https://docs.xayn.com/front_office.html#tag/front-office/operation/getSimilarDocuments) enabled, that combines semantic and lexical search:

 ```json
 {